jrescobarp/cloudcase-coding-challenge/README.md

 This readme will include instructions on how to run the program and also the notes I took while creating the program.

 How to run program:

     Clone or download repository

     within terminal or visual sudio code run the following commands: npm i
         ng serve -o
     program will open in browser window

-        click accordion menus to view forms
+    Click accordion menus to view forms
      First accordion option is the user form submit will print user info as an object to a snackbar object cancel will delete all input fields
      Secondaccordion option is the tax/retirement calculator
       Calculate will do all the work

    View Program in mobile mode:

     Right click in browser and choose inspect move newly opened window to smaller vertical screen sizes to view in mobile mode

 Notes during development:

     1. create onboarding form
         a. employee fields:
             first_name